JimNtexas/Udacity/Project1/README.md

 - Average rating
 - Plot synopsis

-This detail information is overlayed over an image of the movie's poster.
+This detail information is overlayed over an image of the movie poster.

 Implementation details: